murtaza52/match-validator/README.md

 3. Set name attribute on both the fields whose values are to be compared.
 3. Pass a JSON to the directive ``matcher="{'field_to_match':
 'password', 'error_name': 'passMatch'}"``
-4. The *field_to_match* represents the input field that it has to match.
+4. The **field_to_match** represents the input field that it has to match.
 5. The **error_name** represents the name of the angular error that you can use to check the validity of the field - `form.confirm_password.$error.passMatch`
+6. The error also reflects in the validity of the form which can be checked using - `form.$invalid`

+***

+### To Do -

+- Change the passing of JSON string to object, as that necessiates eval.
+I am using jade which has trouble with the object notation, thus the stopgap.

+### Credits -

+- This is the post that implements a similar direcitve and provided the [idea] - (http://jsfiddle.net/thomporter/UZrex/1/)
+- The google group discussion that explained the concept of [$parsers] (https://groups.google.com/d/msg/angular/cvHU-AUOP4U/wDahiSxuljIJ)